sltravelers/sltravelers/index.md

 ## About Second Life Travelers Group
-Several established Second Life airlines have joined to create a Group called [Second Life Travelers] (https://href.li/?http://world.secondlife.com/group/ec1d65c1-5f99-f209-f114-32b86b42e391).
+Several established Second Life airlines have joined to create a Group called [Second Life Travelers](https://world.secondlife.com/group/ec1d65c1-5f99-f209-f114-32b86b42e391).
 It’s goal is to share travel opportunities with people in Second Life.

 This Group has simple, but strict regulations and is moderated by people from every founder airline to support a fair interaction between members.